CDNsun/wowza-token-auth-generator-dotnet/README.md

 #Token generator for Wowza Token Authentication

-REQUIRE

-  Java 6 or 7, Maven 2 or 3
+REQUIRES

+ * .NET Framework 4.5
+ * BouncyCastle C# Crypto library 1.7 (http://www.bouncycastle.org/csharp/)

 BUILD

-  To build the generator go to /wowza-token-auth-generator-java/ and run the following command:
+  To build the generator go to /wowza-token-auth-generator-dotnet/ and run the following command:
 ```
-mvn clean install
+xbuild
 ```
-  Upon success of the build, you will find the jar file (**token-auth-generator-1.2.jar**) in the folder named 'target'
+  Upon success of the build, you will find the exe file (**TokenAuthGenerator.exe**) in the folder named 'TokenAuthGenerator/bin/Debug'

 USAGE
 ```
-java -jar token-auth-generator-1.2.jar (encrypt | decrypt) (<primary_key> | <backup_key>) "<security_parameters>"
+TokenAuthGenerator.exe (encrypt | decrypt) (<primary_key> | <backup_key>) "<security_parameters>"
 ```